College of Rehabilitation Sciences

 Physical therapy program requirements:

-NOTE: Only IELTS and TOEFL (iBT) tests are accepted.
+Note: Only IELTS and TOEFL (iBT or iBT2026) tests are accepted.

-Application availability: Applications for the Master of Physical Therapy program will be available online from August 1, 2024, until November 15, 2024, through the Faculty of Graduate Studies.
+Application availability: Applications for the Master of Physical Therapy program will be available online from August 1, 2026, until November 15, 2026, through the Faculty of Graduate and Postdoctoral Studies.

 Submission requirement: Applications are not considered received until the online application is submitted and the non-refundable application fee of $100.00 CDN is paid.